Ahnafshariar/Ahnafshariar/README.md

 name:       Md Ahnaf Shariar
 location:   Toronto, Ontario, Canada 🇨🇦
 role:       Cybersecurity Trainer & Program Coordinator @ Cyberproof Canada
-focus:      Transitioning into DevOps + Networking (built on a security foundation)
+focus:      Network Security + Cloud Security (defensive / blue team)
+mindset:    Detect → Respond → Harden
 education:  B.Sc.
 Electrical & Electronic Engineering · PG Cert.
 Cybersecurity
 languages:  English, Bengali
 ```

+I'm a security-minded engineer specializing in **network security and cloud security**
+with a **blue team mindset** — focused on defending infrastructure rather than just running
-I'm an engineer who moved from **electrical & electronic engineering** into **real-time
+it.
+My path ran from **electrical & electronic engineering** through **real-time 3D
-3D visualization**, then into **cybersecurity** — and I'm now deepening into **networking
-and DevOps**.
-I like the part of the job where systems, security, and infrastructure meet:
-building labs, breaking things on purpose, and documenting the fix so the next person
-doesn't have to relearn it.
+visualization** into **cybersecurity**, and the networking and cloud work I do today is all
+in service of one question: *how do you detect, respond to, and harden against what's
+coming?*

-I learn in public — turning weekly progress on networking labs and cloud deployments into
+I learn in public — building defensive labs and documenting detections, hardening steps,
-write-ups so the work is visible and verifiable.
+and the reasoning behind them so the work is visible and verifiable.

 <!-- ===================== OPEN TO WORK ===================== -->
 ## 💼 Open to Work